mindsmiths/examples/nola/README.md

 ### Tutorial

-*In case you want to see a more detailed tutorial go to the following link* http://docs.sandbox.mindsmiths.io/
+In case you want to see a more detailed tutorial go to the following link http://docs.sandbox.mindsmiths.io/

-> NOTE: to run the code, you will need a connection to Telegram (TELEGRAM BOT TOKEN) and to OpenAI's GPT-3 (OPEN API KEY), so make sure to set them in the .env file.
+> NOTE: To run the code, you will need a connection to Telegram (TELEGRAM BOT TOKEN) and to OpenAI's GPT-3 (OPEN API KEY), so make sure to set them in the .env file.